LivePersonInc/developer-center/pages/documents/RichMessaging/Quick Replies/Quick Replies Google RCS.md

 ### Limitations

-* Quick replies have a maximum of 11 chips for each message
+* RCS Quick Replies have a maximum of 11 chips for each message.

-  * Each quick reply can contain up to 25 characters
+  * Each quick reply can contain up to 25 characters.

-* Colors of quick reply bubble frames is taken by default from the profile branding color that the brand has configured
+* Colors of quick reply bubble frames is taken by default from the profile branding color that the brand has configured.

-* Agent or bot will receive an error when trying to send a Quick Replies if the text exceeds 25 characters
+* Agent or bot will receive an error when trying to send a Quick Reply if the text exceeds 25 characters.